← dlf.

 SRA at the more-than-human scale is not resource management or ecological data capture.
 It is relational maintenance infrastructure: the work of sustaining conditions under which both knowledge and the relations that constitute it can remain what they are.

 SRA is not a policy.
-It's an architecture — a set of components that work together to prevent artifact production before it starts.
+It is an architecture: a set of components that work together to prevent artifact production before it starts.
+The architecture follows an argument.
+Each component answers a question that the previous one could not ask from within itself.

 Digitization Viability Assessment